Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Equivariant Thom spectra

 \section{Equivariant Thom spectra}

-In this section, we will define the $G$-Thom spectrum functor, and show that it respects $G$-colimits and is $G$-symmetric monoidal.
-This will allow us to conclude, in the next section, that it respects equivariant factorization homology.
+In this section, we will define the $G$-Thom spectrum functor, and show that it strongly preserves $G$-colimits and is $G$-symmetric monoidal.
+This will allow us to conclude that it respects equivariant factorization homology.

 We first recall the construction of Thom spectra according to \cite[def.
 2.20]{ABGHR}, an approach that leverages the equivalence of spaces and $\infty$-groupoids.
 The Thom spectrum of a stable spherical fibration $E$ over $X$ is defined as the colimit of